edward3h/mc-pack-installer/README.md

 with download links for the packs. _(At home we use this to make it easier for my kids to download packs to their iPads)_

+## Links to other projects
+[BDSAddonInstaller](https://github.com/chegele/BDSAddonInstaller) is a tool to help install packs/addons in Bedrock servers.

 ## Contributing
 Contributions are welcome!